-The University of Tampere participates in various exchange programmes and networks, through which you can apply for exchange all over the world.
+Tampere University (city centre and Kauppi campuses) participates in various exchange programmes and networks, through which you can apply for exchange all over the world.
 The following lists such programmes and networks:

 BCI (Bureau de Coopération Interuniversitaire) is an organisation that represents the universities in the Canadian French-speaking province of Québec.
 It has made a student exchange agreement with more than 500 universities located in more than 20 countries.
-The University of Tampere has a bilateral student exchange agreement with BCI, which involves ten French-speaking universities and one English-speaking university.
-Several applications to BCI universities can be submitted from the University of Tampere, but the applications are more likely to be rejected than in the usual bilateral exchange arrangements.
+Tampere University has a bilateral student exchange agreement with BCI, which involves ten French-speaking universities and one English-speaking university.
+Several applications to BCI universities can be submitted from Tampere University, but the applications are more likely to be rejected than in the usual bilateral exchange arrangements.